 by Michael Botur

 Wayne returns to the table from the bathroom wiping his fingers in a careful motion, slip-slurp, slip-slurp, trying to get people in the restaurant to notice how skux he is.
 His shirt collar’s up, covering his neck tats, and he keeps stroking his own chest as he comes back to our table.
-He pulls back his seat real elegant and plops his bum onto the wood, pulling himself up against the table in a perfect little tug.
+He yanks out his seat real elegant and plops his bum onto the wood, pulling himself up against the table in a perfect little tug.

-‘Scuse me, um, what’s a… a… can of apès?’
-I ask him, ‘Canned apes?’
+‘Scuse me, um, what’s a… a… can of apies?’
+I ask him, ‘Can apes?’

-The waiter begins talking us through the specials but Wayne interrupts him with an ‘Ub-ub-ub-ub-UB!’ and five fingers jammed against the waiter’s mouth and it’s Wayne, the king of cultures, the man-who-got-a-massive-promotion-today, who’s in charge.
+The waiter begins talking us through the specials but Wayne interrupts him with an ‘Ub-ub-ub-ub-UB!’ and five fingers jammed against the waiter’s mouth and it’s Wayne, the king of culture, the man-who-got-a-massive-promotion-today, who’s in charge.

 ‘You’d better get cooking…. .’
-Wayne looks at the waiter’s nametag, ‘…Better get cooking, Marcel.
+Wayne looks at the waiter’s nametag, squinting, ‘…Better get cooking, Marcel.
 Here we go: Beef tart thingy for our canapé.
-Then first course we’ll have that fancy cauliflower shit.’
+Then first course we’ll have that hardout cauliflower one.’

 ‘The velouté dubarry, sir?’